BACK

 According to Rocket Mortgage, the average property tax rate in Virginia is 0.87%.
 This is right around the middle of the pack compared to the rest of the states.
 However, it is important to keep in mind that this statistic reflects the average of a lot of data in a populous state with significant geographic and economic diversity.
 Tax rates are likely to vary depending on the value of a home and its location in the state.

-In the first quarter of 2024, 1 in every 2,578 homes in Virginia experienced a foreclosure filing, according to recent data from ATTOM.
-This isn’t extremely high or extremely low, representing a foreclosure rate that’s about average compared to the rest of the U.S.
+In October of 2025, 1 in every 5,895 homes in Virginia experienced a foreclosure filing, according to recent data from ATTOM.
+This isn’t extremely high or extremely low, representing a foreclosure rate that's about average compared to the rest of the U.S as Virginia heads into 2026.

 Hottest Local Markets in Virginia